 Content Requirements - ESL candidates must have one year (two semesters) of college foreign language courses or two years at the high school level.

 Non-native English speakers are exempt as it is assumed they learned English as a second language.

 - ESL 8100 Linguistics for Language Teachers

 - ESL 8110 Language and Society

 - ESL 8120 Pedagogical Grammar and Discourse

-- ESL 8130 Exploring Learner Language and Second Language Acquisition - ESL 7610 History of English - ESL 7753 Testing and Evaluation of English Language Learners - ESL 7755 Development of Literacy Skills
+- ESL 8130 Exploring Learner Language and Second Language Acquisition

+- ESL 7610 History of English

+- ESL 7753 Testing and Evaluation of English Language Learners

+- ESL 7770 Critical Praxis in TESOL